totaldebug/totaldebug.uk/_posts/2015-07-29-mikrotik-openvpn-server-with-linux-client.md

 There are some security improvements that could be made to this configuration, however this is to get you up and running.

   1. Limit the port access to a specific Source IP Address so that only you can connect
-  2. Configre better passwords, the ones shown are examples only
+  2. Configure better passwords, the ones shown are examples only
-  3. Consider using a seperate bridge so that the VPN has its own filters and rules
+  3. Consider using a separate bridge so that the VPN has its own filters and rules
   4. Change the security of the firewall-auth.txt and home.up files to 600

 Hopefully this will be helpful to someone out there.